mosjs/mos/README.md

 ## Usage

-`mos` uses a simple templating syntax to execute javascript inside markdown files.
-The result of the javascript execution is then inserted into the markdown file.
+Mos uses a simple templating syntax to execute JavaScript inside markdown files.
+The result of the JavaScript execution is then inserted into the markdown file.

 The great thing is, that the template and the markdown file are actually the same file!
 The code snippets are written inside markdown comments, which are invisible when reading the generated markdown file.